Case Study Osher Lifelong Learning Institute at Colorado State University

 - Alignment with Colorado State Unversity brand and style guides

 Early rounds of interviews with stakeholders, SMEs, and Osher members revealed that the user experience for course discovery, registration, and checkout were particularly cumbersome.
-These interviews helped identify the target audience, revealed UX pain points, and let me synthesize a series of user workflows (delivered as BPMN diagrams, samples shown here):
+These interviews helped identify the target audience, revealed UX pain points, and let me synthesise a series of user workflows (delivered as BPMN diagrams, samples shown here):

 Off the back of our UX research my team and I generated a set of user stories describing key features.
 Workflows and stories came together, initially, as wireframes and then later as gray-boxed designs we could use for prototyping.
 By presenting these as interactive prototypes to stakeholders and SMEs we were able to continue to refine the experience: